asiloisad/pulsar-image-paste/README.md

 ## Installation

-After the announcement of Atoms sunset, the official [Atom packages store](https://atom.io/packages) isn't respond properly, so latest version of this package cannot be downloaded there.
+The official [Atom packages store](https://atom.io/packages) has been disabled.
 To get latest version run the shell command

     apm install bacadra/atom-image-paste

 and obtain the package directly from Github repository.

-Please note that package will occur in `Settings/Packages/Git Packages` instead of `Community Packages`.
+The package has compability with [Pulsar](https://pulsar-edit.dev/) and can be install

+    pulsar -p install bacadra/atom-image-paste

 ## Usage in text-editor